 Although it is recognised that metformin therapy is suitable for most adults with type 2 diabetes, its use is contraindicated or not tolerated in approximately 15% of individuals.
 To date, research evidence has largely focused on metformin-based treatment combinations.
-Given the progressive nature of the condition, in which intensification of blood glucose lowering drug therapies are indicated over time, there is little evidence, for some adults, to guide management strategies on treatment combinations that do not include metformin.
-Randomised controlled trials are therefore needed to better understand the treatment choices that are available which improve blood glucose control and long-term risks of complications associated with diabetes.
+Given the progressive

-2.3 Drug treatment (third intensification) for when blood glucose levels are inadequately controlled by 3 oral antidiabetic drugs and/or insulin combinations
+2.3 Drug treatment (third intensification) for whenblood glucose levels are inadequately controlled by3 oral antidiabetic drugs and/or insulin combinations